-9. ACCIDENTS / INCIDENT INVESTIGATION
+8. ACCIDENTS / INCIDENT INVESTIGATION

-- 9.1.
+- 8.1.
 All lost time accidents and High Potential Learning Events (HPLE's) shall be thoroughly investigated with a focus on root cause analysis.
 It is the role of the safety professional to ensure the completion of root cause analysis in such cases.
-The Apollo Root Cause Analysis model is the preferred approach, and training has been provided to internal safety professionals on same. - 9.2.
+The Apollo Root Cause Analysis model is the preferred approach, and training has been provided to internal safety professionals on same. - 8.2.
 All lost time accidents and firesmust be notified to the relevant SVP (Senior Vice President) or Platform MD (Managing Director) within 48 hours of the LTI occurring.
-That notification can be by email and include a short description and photograph of the relevant accident. - 9.3.
-All serious and fatal accidents must be reported to the relevant senior manager and the central Safety team in Amsterdam as soon as possible after the accident. - 9.4.
+That notification can be by email and include a short description and photograph of the relevant accident. - 8.3.
+All serious and fatal accidents must be reported to the relevant senior manager and the central Safety team in Amsterdam as soon as possible after the accident. - 8.4.
 To improve the quality of serious accident/incident investigations each operating company should develop a procedure for the establishment of an "Investigation Panel" or "Event Learning Team" to investigate serious accidents or incidents.
-This will apply from July 2019 and will be supported by guidance issued in December 2018.
+FINAL SENTENCE HAS BEEN REMOVED

-10. MONLTHY SAFETY ALERTS / ANNUAL SAFETY CAMPAIGNS
+9. MONLTHY SAFETY ALERTS / ANNUAL SAFETY CAMPAIGNS

-- 10.1.
-8 safety alerts are issued each month (4 Heavyside, 2 Distribution, 2 Lightside) in all relevant languages.
-The Safety alerts are a key element in maintaining awareness of key risks and facilitating effective safety discussions. - 10.2.
-Alerts should be used to facilitate discussion at all levels of meetings with operating companies. - 10.3.
-The relevant company safety professional is responsible for the distribution of alerts (in the local language) to all key persons within the operating company. - 10.4.
+- 9.1.
+5 Safety Alerts and one Best Practice example will be produced each month in all relevant languages.
+The Safety Alerts are a key element in maintaining awareness of key risks and facilitating effective safety discussions. - 9.2.
+Alerts should be used to facilitate discussion at all levels of meetings with operating companies. - 9.3.
+The relevant company safety professional is responsible for the distribution of alerts (in the local language) to all key persons within the operating company. - 9.4.
 All companies must develop an annual safety campaign which will be supported each year by a CRH developed central theme and resources (workshop elements support videos etc.)

-11. CONTRACTOR SAFETY
+10. CONTRACTOR SAFETY

-- 11.1.
-Only contractors who have successfully completed a prequalification process are permitted to work at a CRH location. - 11.2.
-Transport Contractors must satisfy all elements of the CRH LSR No.8. - 11.3.
-Transport Contractors are subject to random safety checks (known as Transport Safety Checks see page 9) - 11.4.
-All contractors must undergo a site induction which must include an assessment, to verify that they have understood the key site risks. - 11.5.
+- 10.1.
+Only contractors who have successfully completed a prequalification process are permitted to work at a CRH location. - 10.2.
+Transport Contractors must satisfy all elements of the CRH LSR No.8. - 10.3.
+Transport Contractors are subject to random safety checks (known as Transport Safety Checks see page 8) - 10.4.
+All contractors must undergo a site induction which must include an assessment, to verify that they have understood the key site risks. - 10.5.
 Site Safety Inductions for new employees and contractors must cover the disciplinary procedures for breaches of health and safety, including where relevant "Site Cardinal Rules" see next point.

-12. DISCIPLINARY MEASURES / CONSEQUENCE MANAGEMENT / CARDINAL RULES
+11. DISCIPLINARY MEASURES / CONSEQUENCE MANAGEMENT / CARDINAL RULES

-- 12.1.
-Each company must have a documented disciplinary procedure related to breaches of safety and health requirements in conformity to local law and Trade Union agreements. - 12.2.
-All elements of this procedures must be clearly communicated to all employees and contractors are part of the safety induction. - 12.3.
+- 11.1.
+Each company must have a documented disciplinary procedure related to breaches of safety and health requirements in conformity to local law and Trade Union agreements. - 11.2.
+All elements of this procedures must be clearly communicated to all employees and contractors are part of the safety induction. - 11.3.
 Operating companies should consider the use of a series of site specific rules which if not followed or breached, will result in serious disciplinary action.
-These site level rules, which could use the term "Site Cardinal Rules "would be linked to the most serious safety risk/relevant 16 LSR's at that operational site.
-Examples of this approach already in use, will be circulated during 2018 as part of the some of the monthly Best Practice examples.
+These site level rules, which could use the term "Site Cardinal Rules" would be linked to the most serious safety risk/relevant 16 LSR's at that operational site.

-13. EMPLOYEE INCENTIVES
+12. EMPLOYEE INCENTIVES